Family Law Overview

 Divorce, Child Custody, and Support in Oklahoma

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Dissolution of Marriage, commonly referred to as ‘Divorce”; Child Custody, and Child Support issues in state courts in central Oklahoma.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Dissolution of Marriage, commonly referred to as ‘Divorce”; Child Custody, and Child Support issues in state courts in central Oklahoma.
 It is crucial you contact an experienced Oklahoma Family Law Attorney, if you are facing Divorce; Child Custody Orders or Modification; and Support matters.
 You need a Fierce Advocate to defend your rights, your property, and your relationship with your children.
-This page is an overview of the most common issues our firm’s potential family law and divorce clients are facing when they reach out to Cannon Law Firm.
+This page is an overview of the most common issues our firm’s potential family law and divorce clients are facing when they reach out to CANNON & ASSOCIATES.

 Often times, in a divorce case or a legal separation, parents battle over custody of their children and the terms of their upbringing after divorce.
 In Oklahoma, however, absent a custody order from a court, both parents are equally entitled to physical custody of any child born during the marriage or any child born to the parents prior to marriage where there is a mutual agreement the husband is the child’s father.
 The following are some of the most common questions asked concerning Divorce, Child Custody, and Support Orders: